argyle77/tensorPattern/README.txt

 parameters to default values.
 Unmodified keys, backspace, and delete alter the text buffer.
 Clicking (left or right) directly on the preview draws with the pen foreground or background color.
 Mouse wheel over the previews allows selection of the pen color.
+Mouse wheel over floating point numbers causes them to be incremented or decremented by the "Float step," which can be adjusted under "Auxillary:" on the far lower right.

 There are 10 pattern sets in memory at all times which can be chose between by pressing <ctrl> 0-9.
 The program can be made to automatically switch between